 This includes theatres, museums, cinemas and of course concert halls.

-Over the past few decades, I have obtained substantial experience in solving acoustic problems characteristic for cultural buildings.
+Over the past four decades, I have gained substantial experience in solving acoustic problems characteristic for cultural buildings.
 Some of my acoustic design solutions for this type of buildings include: